Estimated reading time: 6 minutes

 Church Employees and Volunteers (internal customers)

-- We will interact with each other in a courteous and professional manner.
+- We will interact with each other courteously and professionally.

-- We will inform our internal customers of normal process time, when they can expect completion and any delays that may arise in the process.
+- We will inform our internal customers of the normal process time when they can expect completion and any delays that may arise in the process.

 - We will touch base with our internal customers daily, either by email or phone, to update them as to where we are in the process.

-- We will be considerate, cooperative and helpful to every staff member to assure quality services.
+- We will be considerate, cooperative, and helpful to every staff member to ensure quality services.

 - We will hold ourselves and each other accountable for addressing inappropriate comments and behavior.